THAI PUMPKIN SOUP

 1 x lemongrass, finely chopped (white part only!)

 2 large garlic cloves, crushed

-1 bunch fresh coriander stems and roots, WASHED and finely chopped (save the leaves for garnishing)
+1 bunch of fresh coriander stems and roots, WASHED and finely chopped (save the leaves for garnishing)

 1 small red chilli, finely chopped (add 2 if you don’t mind a bit of spice!)

 3 kaffir lime leaves, finely sliced (or just leave whole and bruise them a bit before throwing them in)

 270 ml tin coconut milk

 1 tablespoon of fish sauce (if you are Vegan just leave it out)